Phase transition and evidence of fast-scrambling phase in measurement-only quantum circuit: Introduction

 As an interesting aspect of MoC, if a counterpart Hamiltonian could be constructed by using each measurement operator in a MoC, the steady states in the MoC would be very close to the ground state of the counterpart Hamiltonian system.
 Some numerical examples supporting the above conjecture have been reported for a projective transverse-field Ising model \cite{Lang2020} and some SPT Hamiltonian systems \cite{Lavasani2021,Klocke2022,KI2023}.

 Here, we pose an interesting issue, that is, for a MoC exhibiting a volume-law thermal phase, whether additional measurements can induce fast spreading of entanglement or not.
 In particular, fast scrambling, which was first studied in the context of black hole physics \cite{Sekino2008,Maldacena2016}, is of our interest.

-As Refs.~\cite{Yao2016,Belyansky2020,Bentsen2020,Li2020,Li2022} proved, fast scrambling can occur in spin-chain Hamiltonian systems including long-range interactions.
-Then, the previous study of MoC showed that the counterpart Hamiltonian gives an essential insight about steady state of the counterpart MoC~\cite{Lang2020,Lavasani2021,Klocke2022,Sriram2022,KI2023}.
-Based on these previous studies, we expect that some frustrated long-range multi-body measurements can produce fast scrambling phenomena; \textit{possibility of fast scrambling of entanglement in MoCs}.
+Our motivation of studying long-range measurements comes from the recent theoretical and numerical investigations on dynamics of system with (spatially) long-range unitary.
+Among them, Refs.~\cite{Yao2016,Belyansky2020,Bentsen2020,Li2020,Li2022} showed that fast scrambling occurs in spin-chains with long-range interactions, and Refs.~\cite{Sharma2022,Block2022,Hashizume2022,Hashizume2022_2,Kuriyattil2023,Richter2023} studied random Clifford circuit with measurement to find that long-range unitary gives significant effects to entanglement dynamics.
+In addition, the recent studies of MoC showed that the counterpart Hamiltonian can be constructed for certain MoCs and it gives a significant insight about steady states of the corresponding MoC~\cite{Lang2020,Lavasani2021,Klocke2022,Sriram2022,KI2023}.
+From these previous studies, it is natural to ask how long-range measurements affect to the circuit dynamics, especially to entanglement and quantum correlations.
+Although effects of multi-body measurements has been investigated in Ref.~\cite{Ippoliti2021}, spatial long-range effects has not been clarified yet.
+Since long-range unitary (or all-to-all interactions~\cite{Lucas2019,Belyansky2020}) induces significant scrambling effects, we also expect that some frustrated long-range multi-body measurements can produce fast scrambling phenomena; \textit{possibility of fast scrambling of entanglement in MoCs}.
 In this paper, we investigate this problem numerically.
 We employ efficient numerical simulation based on the Gottesman-Knill theorem \cite{Gottesman1997,Aaronson2004,Nielsen_Chuang}, which can be tractable to large system size, suitable platform to investigate spatial structure of stabilizer states.

 Throughout this work, we investigate effects of long-range measurements in MoC.
 To clarify the issues explained in the previous paragraph, we systematically study two and three-body measurement models of one-dimensional spin chains (one-dimensional qubits) by investigating various physical quantities suitable for stabilizer formalism.
 Our numerics find an interesting phase transition for these MoCs, coming from the interplay between high frustration nature among measurement operators and their long-range spatial support.
 We further find evidences of fast scrambling phenomena in the MoCs.
 We show numerical results to support the above findings throughout this work.